Integral to martial traditions is the association with personal growth and fulfillment. Ancient masters were

 Even in today’s troubled times, America has the resources and capacity to provide opportunity, growth, health care, and employment

 sufficient to the needs of its populace.
-It may be the first time in recorded history where a society has actualized this potential.
-However, there remain major disconnects between the governing elements of society, and
+We could have been first in recorded history, as a society actualizing this potential.
+However, major disconnects continue between the governing elements of society, and those

 the focus of our political dialogue.

-Tragically, many opportunities for stabilization of our society have de-railed, as lesser objectives, catering to the interests of few, have resulted in our excessive
+Tragically, many opportunities for stabilization of our society have de-railed, as lesser objectives, catering to the interests of few, or resulting in our excessive

 Franklin Delano Roosevelt spelled it out, "the only thing to fear is fear itself !"